douglaseel/vp8-frame-inspector/README.md

 ## Getting started

-This repo has a few docs, so we recommend you to read some docs before continue:
+This repo has a few more docs, we recommend that you read them before continue:

 1. `inspector` documentation (see [here](inspector/README.md))
 2. `server` sample documentation (see [here](sample/server/README.md))